Rahmon/woo-for-logged-users/README.txt

 == Frequently Asked Questions ==

-= What I need to do after active the plugin? =
+= What I need to do after activate the plugin? =

 Nothing :).
-After active the plugin automatically not logged users will be redirect to "My Account" page to login or register.
+After active the plugin automatically will redirect not logged users to "My Account" page to login or register.

 == Changelog ==